DUNE-DAQ/daqconf/docs/ConfigurationsForCasualUsers.md

 5) Use options `dataflow.apps[n].host_df TEXT` , `trigger.host_trigger TEXT` , `hsi.host_hsi TEXT`  to specify different hosts for the different applications (processes).
 The default for any unspecified host options will be `localhost`

-6) Running _nanorc_ can be done in interactively or in batch mode, for the later you can specify a sequence of commands to drive MiniDAQ app, for example run :
+6) As described in the _nanorc_ documentation, running _nanorc_ can be done in interactively or in batch mode.
+For batch mode you can specify a sequence of commands to drive MiniDAQ app, for example run :

  `nanorc daq_fake03 <partition_name> boot conf start_run 103 wait 60 stop_run shutdown`

-Where the `start <run_number>` command specifies the run_number value to be used.
+The `start_run <run_number>` command specifies the run_number value to be used.
 Any meaningful combination of commands is allowed.
-Note that the `start` command includes an automatically-generated `resume` command to start the flow of triggers, and the `stop` command includes an automatically-generated `pause` command to stop the flow of triggers.
+Note that the `start_run` command includes an automatically-generated `enable_triggers` command to start the flow of triggers, and the `stop_run` command includes an automatically-generated `disable_triggers` command to stop the flow of triggers.

-7) examine the contents of the HDf5 file with commands like the following:
+7) Examine the contents of the HDf5 file with commands like the following:
    * `h5dump-shared -H -A swtest_run000103_0000_*.hdf5`
    * and
    * `hdf5_dump.py -p both -f swtest_run000103_0000_*.hdf5`

+   For more on `hdf5_dump.py`, run `hdf5_dump.py -h`.

 8) Some examples: